-With nearly 1.5 times the median sales price and median gross rent, and low vacancy rates, Novi's housing market is growing faster compared to the Southeast Michigan region (Figure 25).
-This trend can be expected to continue, given the rate at which the population and economy is growing, and may have the following outcomes:
+With median sales and gross rent costs that are nearly 1.5 times the median of the region as well as low vacancy rates, Novi's housing market is growing faster than the rest of Oakland County (Figure 25).
+Given the rate at which the population and economy is growing, this trend is expected to continue and may have the following outcomes:

-- " On the upside, the city can expect an influx of investment in the housing sector which can boost supply. - " On the downside, with rising construction and labor costs, it is likely that new builds will be accessible only to higher-income households.
-In an already competitive market, if new builds only cater to the affluent, the working-class households are likely to be priced out of the homeownership tenure. - " As a result, the working-class households are forced into renting; however, with an average rent of \$1,413, even the rental market is unaffordable to nearly 35% of Novi's households.
+- " On the upside, the city can expect an influx of investment in the housing sector which can boost supply. - " On the downside, with rising construction and labor costs, it is possible that new builds will be accessible only to higher-income households. - " As a result, working-class households are forced into renting; however, with an average rent of \$1,413, even the rental market can be unaffordable to nearly 35% of Novi's households.9,10

-There is no doubt Novi will continue to attract investment in residential development.
-Highend ownership and rental properties will remain lucrative prospects, but to advance equitable and sustainable growth in this market, the city should consider incentivizing affordable and market-rate housing for developers.
+There is no doubt Novi will continue to attract investment in residential development, and highend ownership and rental properties will remain lucrative prospects.
+To advance equitable and sustainable growth in this market, the city should consider incentivizing affordable and market-rate housing for developers.